Set Up a Webhook Destination

 FieldDescription

-tenantIdYour unique identifier of the tenant.
+tenantIdYour unique tenant identifier